 In the Baxter/Gambro case, MOFCOM relied on the market share, market concentration, market power and potential for market entry to determine the effect in the relevant market (CRRT monitors, CRRT dialysers and CRRT blood lines).
 MOFCOM concluded that the transaction might render Baxter a dominant market player in the CRRT products sector and the proposed transaction would also likely increase the coordination between the undertakings in the Chinese blood line dialyser market, thereby eliminating competition.
 Also, barriers in the CRRT products market and blood line dialyser market would limit entry.
 Based on this competition analysis, MOFCOM decided to impose a hybrid remedy combining both structural and behavioural remedies for the approval of this concentration.
 The remedies include:

-- b by 31 March 2016, Baxter terminates the Nipro OEM agreement in China (except for the previous customer contracts or other legal and regulatory obligations occurred before the release of this decision).
+- by 31 March 2016, Baxter terminating the Nipro OEM agreement in China (except for the previous customer contracts or other legal and regulatory obligations occurred before the release of this decision).

 As part of healthcare reform, the pharmaceutical industry in China is facing increasingly strict scrutiny initiated by the top Chinese government officials, including the antitrust authorities.
 Most notably, certain multinational pharmaceutical undertakings are criticised for having charged excessive prices on patented drugs and medical devices, which have led to high medical costs for the general public in China.
 In the context of such regulatory pressures and the burgeoning transaction environment, the Chinese pharmaceutical industry may become more complex with multiple market participants further complicating the competitive landscape.
 Therefore, the competition assessment in a merger review requires a comprehensive understanding of such 'state of play' developments in China's pharmaceutical industry.

-1 Susan Ning is a senior partner, Hazel Yin is a partner and Ting Gong is an associate at King & Wood Mallesons.
+1 Susan Ning is a senior partner and Ting Gong is an associate at King & Wood Mallesons.

 2 Refer to China's healthcare reform (the proposed plan, titled 'Opinions of the CPC Central Committee and the State Council on Deepening the Health Care System Reform') and 12th Five-Year Plan (2011–2015) released in 2011.